What to Expect: 2020-21

 - We are accepting Interlibrary Loan requests.
 Due to reduced availability of collections at peer institutions, response times will be slower than usual and we may be unable to fulfill some requests.

-- Please suggest a purchase to inquire about additional online access to resources.
+- Please suggest a purchase to inquire about additional resources.

 - We provide access to a variety of streaming video services and accept requests to digitize portions of DVDs/videos for classroom use.